 Search engines view these versions as separate entities, which can be problematic when building effective backlinks and ranking your website in general.
 If possible, always choose the HTTPS version that’s encrypted and secure to improve Technical SEO.

-Technical SEO for eCommerce is a detailed procedure that provides opportunities to communicate relevant information to prospective customers when properly executed.
+Technical SEO, being a subsection of overall eCommerce SEO services, is a detailed procedure that provides opportunities to communicate relevant information to prospective customers when properly executed.
 However, if you lack Technical SEO know-how or finesse, then we can help.

-Comrade Digital Marketing is a full-service digital agency dedicated to eCommerce, with a specialized SEO division.
+Comrade Digital Marketing is a full-service digital agency dedicated to eCommerce providing high-performing SEO consulting services.
 With over a decade of experience, our experts can assist you in achieving your online revenue goals.
 Call us at (312) 265-0580 or click here for a free Technical SEO audit.

 Do you want a marketing plan that fits your individual needs?
 Let us craft a strategy that drives results to your company based on your objectives.